deuexpo/keepa/README.md

 # keepa

-Fetch product data by ASIN:
+Fetch a product data by ASIN:

 ``` python
 import keepa